 If Your Loved One Has Passed

 MedCure is your first call at the time of passing and will work with a local funeral home on your behalf.
-After donation, partial cremated remains will be returned to the family or may be scattered at sea.
+After donation, partial cremated remains will be returned to the family or may be placed in an ossuary.
 By request, MedCure will also send a family letter notifying family members how you or your loved one contributed to medical science.

 Most people who wish to donate can.
 There is no upper age limit and most disease processes are acceptable.
 In an effort to ensure that donations will ultimately be matched with medical professionals, certain standard acceptance criteria must be met at the time of passing.

 The most common reasons for decline are a diagnosis of HIV/AIDS, hepatitis B or C, a history of intravenous (IV) drug use, recent incarceration or institutionalization, and being severely over or under weight at the time of death.

 MedCure accepts donors from all states within the continental United States except New Jersey, Minnesota, North Dakota and Arkansas.